cuauhtemocnv/EGNN-GMMFit/README.md

 ---

-## Why GMM in Latent Space?
+## Why Train the GMM in Latent Space?

-The hidden (latent) layer of the EGNN contains learned, lower-dimensional embeddings of the input molecular graphs.
-By fitting a **Gaussian Mixture Model (GMM)** in this space, we capture the underlying distribution of the training data's latent representations.

-For **new data**, the GMM calculates the Negative Log-Likelihood (NLL):
-- **Low NLL** → High reliability (similar to training data).
-- **High NLL** → Low reliability (out-of-distribution).
+The latent space of the EGNN is the internal representation (hidden layer) learned by the network during training.
+Fitting a GMM in this space achieves two goals:

+- **Model Training Data Distribution**:
+ The GMM identifies the regions of the latent space where the training data is concentrated.

+- **Evaluate New Data Reliability**:
+New molecular graphs can be passed through the EGNN, and their hidden representations compared against the GMM.
+If these representations fall outside the GMM's learned density, it indicates the new data is dissimilar to the training set, making predictions less reliable.

+- **Measure Confidence with Negative Log-Likelihood (NLL)**:
+The GMM computes the likelihood of new data under its learned distribution.
+High Negative Log-Likelihood (NLL) values indicate high uncertainty.

 This allows you to assess the confidence of predictions for new molecules.

----

 ## Features